scottcorgan/rapper/README.md

 ### _request(path, method [, options, callback])

-This method is the same as ` _http `, except that it sends the headers declared on the **Narrator** instance for each request
+This method is the same as ` _http `, except that it sends the headers declared on the **Narrator** instance for each request and performs the ` pre ` request method (provided when instantiating Narrator) prior to executing the http request.

 * ` path ` - the path to add to the end of the host (i.e. ` /path `)
 * ` method ` - the http method type of the request (GET, POST, PUT, DELETE)